bentalebahmed/BlueUnity/README.md

 - Read Stream.
 - Write Stream.

-I have Enhanced the code by using Unity3D UnityPlayer java class, this is done by adding the following line in build.gradle.kts of the Module, Here i m using Unity 2020.3.28f1, change that to your version:
+I have Enhanced the code by using Unity3D UnityPlayer java class, this is done by adding the following line in build.gradle.kts of the Module, Here I'm using Unity 2020.3.28f1, change that to your version:

 ```
 dependencies {